kaianes/neural-architecture-search-agents/docs/report/mid-term-prototype-explanation.md

 * A **search pipeline** (`optuna_search.py`) that runs multiple trials, evaluates models, and logs results.
 * **Utility modules** for metrics, logging, environment setup, and dataset loading.
 * **Carbon tracking integration** for sustainability assessment.
-* A structured directory ready for multi-agent expansion (Coordinator, Evaluation, and Sustainability Agents).
+* A structured directory ready for multi-agent expansion (Coordinator, Search and Evaluation Agents).

-In essence, the system currently functions as an **automated experimental scientist** — it generates, tests, and evaluates neural architectures, learning which designs are most efficient in terms of accuracy, computation, and environmental impact.
+> In essence, the system currently functions as an **automated experimental scientist**: it generates, tests, and evaluates neural architectures, learning which designs are most efficient in terms of accuracy, computation, and environmental impact.

-## Objective

-The purpose of this project, **Efficient Deep Neural Network Architecture Search Using AI Agents**, is to create an intelligent system that can automatically design and optimize deep neural networks (DNNs).
-Instead of manually deciding the number of layers, neurons, or hyperparameters, AI agents will handle these tasks autonomously, improving both **efficiency** and **sustainability**.

-The project aims to reduce human intervention in DNN design and minimize the computational cost of model search, aligning with **Green AI** principles that focus on energy-efficient and eco-friendly AI research.

----

 ##  What’s Happening During Execution